 Oil pulling does not reverse the effects of tooth decay, and it’s important that if you already experience slight gum discomforts, it is best to seek professional help.

-I believe there are multiple ways to combat gum diseases.
+There are multiple ways to combat gum diseases besides Coconut Oil Pulling.
 Having good daily oral habits is already a good start, coupled with watching our diets and remembering our annual dental appointments.